amithe05/netflix_clone/README.md

 NETFLIX_CLONE
-Its a Flutter cloe application using BLOC state management with th help of TMDB api
+made by Bloc statemanagement with the help of TMDB apis